pedrozadotdev/pocketblocks/docs/build-apps/app-editor.md

 ---
-description: a quick look at the app editor before you start
+description: A quick look at the app editor before you start
 ---

 # App editor

-In PocketBlocks, the app editor is where you assemble components, create javascript functions to interact with pocketbase data, and publish your apps.
+In PocketBlocks, the app editor is where you assemble components, create javascript functions to interact with PocketBase data, and publish your apps.
 It consists of five areas:

 1. Toolbar
 2. Canvas